phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 Job scheduling priorities on a cluster is very specific for each institution, so we do not have any single solution for this problem.
 But we do recommend making sure the Galaxy `upload` jobs are given priority over many other jobs on your cluster if you want IRIDA pipelines (or Galaxy uploads) to be responsive.
 These jobs should take minimal resources and should only run for at most a few minutes.

-Priorizing jobs on a cluster and adjusting Galaxy job queues are beyond the scope of this guide, but we recommend referring to the [Galaxy Cluster][galaxy-cluster] and [Galaxy Job][galaxy-job] documentation for more details.
+Prioritizing jobs on a cluster and adjusting Galaxy job queues are beyond the scope of this guide, but we recommend referring to the [Galaxy Cluster][galaxy-cluster] and [Galaxy Job][galaxy-job] documentation for more details.

 [jobs-all-error-details.png]: ../images/jobs-all-error-details.png
 [job-error-details.png]: ../images/job-error-details.png